TopOnePercent/baum/README.md

 <a name="installation"></a>
 ## Installation

-Baum works with Laravel 5.8 (and PHP 7.2) and above.
 You can add it to your project with:
 ```
 composer require toponepercent/baum
 ```